Monica169/RSC/README.md

 Zeyi Huang, Haohan Wang, Eric P. Xing, and Dong Huang, Self-Challenging Improves Cross-Domain Generalization, ECCV2020(Oral), [arxiv version](https://arxiv.org/abs/2007.02454).

 ## Installation
+This is my experiment eviroument

+python3.7
+pytorch1.0

+Download PACS dataset from [here](http://www.eecs.qmul.ac.uk/~dl307/project_iccv2017).
+Once you have download the data, you must update the files in data/txt_list to match the actual location of your files.

 ## Training
+Experiments with different source/target domains are listed in train.py(L151-158).

 ## Testing